 The AMT has a two-tiered 26% and 28% rate system for noncorporate taxpayers.
 The 26% rate applies to the first \$175,000 of alternative minimum taxable income (\$87,500 for married filing separately) in excess of the exemption.
 The 28% rate begins at \$175,000 of alternative minimum taxable income (AMTI).
 The lower capital gain rates used when computing regular taxes are also used to compute AMT on net capital gains.
 The exemptions are not indexed.
-However, the Emergency Economic Stabilization Act again increased the exemption amount for 2008 only.
-Without additional legislation, the exemption amount for 2009 will return to earlier levels, for example, \$45,000 for married filing jointly.
-The exemption is phased out at a rate of 25% of AMTI exceeding specific levels, as shown in Figure 10.
+However, ARRA 2009 again increased the exemption amount for 2009 only.
+Without additional legislation, the exemption amount for 2010 will return to earlier levels, for example, \$45,000 for married filing jointly.
+The exemption is phased out at a rate of 25% of AMTI exceeding specific levels, as shown in Figure 5.
 If the taxpayer's AMTI exceeds the exemption, he or she will have a calculated AMT but will pay AMT only if it exceeds the regular tax.